Programming

 The DXFs import exactly, and one can write out multiple sections for different depths, then manually composite them.

-so perhaps a valid approach would be to output geometry with sharp corners, then round as necessary after importing things.
+Carbide Create does have some quite nice tools for rounding off geometry, so perhaps a valid approach would be to output geometry with sharp corners, then round as necessary after importing things.

-The T (Stock Thickness) variable when used in Toolpaths is persistent, and toolpaths may be associated w/ Layers, so potentially one could work up matched pairs of files where a DXF from an OpenSCAD project was imported, geometry adjusted/rounded as necessary, then elements assigned to the appropriate layers, at which point the 3D preview could be checked and the file ought to be ready to cut.
+The T (Stock Thickness) variable when used in Toolpaths is persistent, and toolpaths may be associated w/ Layers, so potentially one could work up matched pairs of files where a DXF from an OpenSCAD project was imported, geometry adjusted/rounded if necessary, then elements assigned to the appropriate layers, at which point the 3D preview could be checked and the file ought to be ready to cut.

 Linewinder